Developmental interpretability

 joint trajectory PCA is a powerful method when comparing trajectories across any variational parameter, so long as you are tracking model outputs (~losses) on a consistent dataset of examples.
 In the Linear Regression work that variational parameter controlled the training distribution and the number of “tasks” in that distribution.
 You can also vary the model scale, or just the random seed / initialisation, or really anything else

 Statistical mechanics of learning provides a framework for understanding the emergent properties of learning systems, including phase transitions and critical phenomena.
-A lot of the machinery used in this area seems to be Singular Learning Theory.
+Much of the machinery comes from Singular Learning Theory.

-There is much work connecting Singular Learning Theory to deep learning dynamics, so much that these terms are often used interchangeably.
+There’s a lot of work connecting Singular Learning Theory to deep learning dynamics—so much that people often use the terms interchangeably.

 • Discontinuous capability emergence through bifurcations in loss landscape geometry